data-intuitive/ti_celltrails/README.md

 3. Some minimal scheduling should be done, even if it's only FIFO.

+4. We currently start from a synthetic dataset, generated when the `start` endpoint is called.
+This is good for testing, but worhtless when you want to analyse specific data.
+By mapping volumes and adapting the `runPlumber.R` file this is possible.
+This, together with the previous remarks, however, would mean file names have to removed in order to avoid name clashes.

 In a sense, we would be creating something similar to [Spark Jobserver](https://github.com/spark-jobserver/spark-jobserver).